FamilyTreeDNA: Opening of the Genomics Research Center

 In 2006, FamilyTreeDNA bought out the assets of DNA-Fingerprint, which was a German paternity testing company that offered à la carte testing to the genetic genealogy testing community.
 With this buyout, Thomas and Astrid Krahn, who had owned DNA-Fingerprint, moved to Houston, Texas, and helped open the Genomics Research Center.

 The Genomics Research Center initially did testing for many of the same products that had been sold by DNA-Fingerprint.
 They began to offer individual and panels of Y-chromosome SNP tests using Sanger testing methods.
 They also offered the mtDNA full genome test and upgrades to it using the Sanger testing method.

-Soon came the launch of the Walk Through the Y (WTY) test.
-The WTY test offered the most adventurous of citizen scientists the chance to seek the discovery of new Y-chromosome SNPs.
+Another product, the Walk Through the Y (WTY) test, offered "the chance to seek the discovery of new Y-chromosome SNPs".

 Meanwhile, most testing continued to be done at the University of Arizona lab.
 The demand for additional test types led Greenspan and Blankfeld to move all testing to their own testing lab in Houston, Texas under the Genealogy by Genetics, Ltd. parent company.